-Twenty years later we wake up in a world in which progress and value is only measured in economic terms.
+Twenty years later we wake up in a world in which progress and value are only measured in economic terms.
 In which success means money (If you’re so smart, how come you’re not rich).
 In which not being successful means being a loser.
-In which managers reorganize every aspect of our lifes to make it more profitable.
-And in which the biggest surveillance system ever imagined is tracking our actions, and analyzing our behaviors for the sake of liberating us from any possible risk.
+In which managers reorganize every aspect of our lives to make it more profitable.
+And in which the biggest surveillance system ever imagined is tracking our actions, and analysing our behaviours for the sake of liberating us from any possible risk.
 To think of Liberalism as the end of history turned out to be a dangerously naive idea.

 Every ideology first liberates us from the excesses from the previous ideology, but then inevitably installs its owns set of perverse triggers.
 This is what’s known as Shirky’s Principle: